xiv3r/Xiaomi_4C_KeeneticOS/README.md

 ```

 # Setup
-- Reset and Configure the router using the password 12345678
+- Reset first and Configure the router using the password 12345678
+- Connect to the Xiaomi SSID and execute the script below 👇

 # Execute
 ```
 python remote_command_execution_vulnerability.py
 ```
-- enter the password and enter to use tge default settings
+- enter the password and enter for the default settings
 - wait until the installation is finished

 # Telnet